Junos-Cat/UMI_RTX_Basic_Controller/README.md

 sudo docker run -it my-image-name:latest --name yumi
 ```

-When working on your own pachages, you may wish to make your own repository and change the following line in the `Dockerfile` to clone from your repository.
+When working on your own packages, you may wish to make your own repository and change the following line in the `Dockerfile` to clone from your repository.
 `RUN git clone https://github.com/gardegu/LAB42_RTX_control.git`
 Or you may wish to do as I did during development, which was to [mount](https://docs.docker.com/engine/storage/bind-mounts/) your local directory as follows, and then create a repository when you're finished developing.
 ```bash